 Widget Embedding Overview

-Embedding Qrvey widgets speeds up delivery and keeps your product focused on core value while offering rich analytics, reporting, and automation capabilities.
-By means of a small HTML element, a JSON config, and a launcher script, you can add dashboards, analysis tools, scheduled exports, and more, with configurable security and UI controls tailored to your users.
+Embedding Qrvey widgets speeds up delivery and keeps your product focused on core values while offering rich analytics, reporting, and automation capabilities.
+With a small HTML element, a JSON configuration, and a launcher script, you can add dashboards, analysis tools, scheduled exports and more with configurable security and UI controls tailored to your users.

 Overview

-A Qrvey widget is a pre-built UI component you can plug directly into your application to deliver powerful analytics and reporting capabilities without rebuilding complex interfaces from scratch.
-You can customize widges by toggling features on and off, changing colors and fonts, and tailoring behavior to match your product’s look and security needs.
+The Qrvey widget is a pre-built, customizable UI component that consists of UI/UX tied to back-end API endpoints that performs many different functions and can be plugged into your core applications.
+You can customize widgets by turning features on and off, changing colors and fonts, and tailoring widget behavior to match your product’s look and security needs.

 Widget Embedding Tutorial